Xiaomi WR30U TTL Advanced Recovery Reference

 OpenWrt LuCI Admin Interface

-OpenWrt LuCI Admin Interface (accessible after successful flash)
+OpenWrt LuCI Admin Interface (accessible after the device recovers and boots)

 Method 2: TFTP Command Line